 I want to again remind science teachers of the NSTA area conference “Celebrate Science: Inspire, Integrate, Innovate,” coming to New Orleans, November 30-December 2.
 Mark your calendars and inform your administration now!
 Dr. Debbie Silver will be the keynote speaker!
 For those that do not know Debbie, she is a best-selling author, educational speaker/motivator, and past Louisiana Science Teacher of the Year.
 We cannot wait to welcome her back to Louisiana for her engaging, humorous, and meaningful commentary on education!
 We hope you will join us in November!
 This summer, LSTA will release travel grants for teachers to secure funding to attend this year’s conference.
 Stay posted to the LSTA awards page and be sure to submit an application.

 Now is also the time to consider becoming a leader of science education in Louisiana.
 Nominations are currently being accepted for positions on the LSTA board.
 The deadline for submitting nomination packets is Saturday, August 26, 2017.
 More information can be found on the nominations page of the LSTA website.

+Be sure to review the numerous professional learning opportunities for teachers listed in the PD section of this month’s newsletter.
+Also, review the student opportunities available to engage students in STEM activities!
 Continue to check the LSTA Facebook page for information on the new science standards and continuation of science assessments.
 Like our FB page, follow us on Twitter and share with your colleagues!